 7. The Silence of the Girls

-It tells the story of the ordinary women that are not even mentioned in most war stories in Greek mythology.
+This tells the story of ordinary women who are not even mentioned in most war stories in Greek mythology.
 The story focuses on Briseis, who was captured during the Trojan War and made the prize of Achilles.
-So the story describes her relationship with Achilles and Patroclus.
+So, the story describes her relationship with Achilles and Patroclus.
 Her involvement in the Trojan War largely caused Achilles to pull out of the Trojan War for an X amount of time and then return.

-So in this one, we also get to see a few more of the women affected in the series.
+So, in this one, we also see a few more women affected in the series.
 It’s slower than the others, especially considering it’s a war story.
 But I still found it engaging to get this fresh new perspective that not many people are familiar with.
 Briseis isn’t a character that you think of as Helen.

-We always talk about particular people, leaders, great warriors, and fighters when it comes to war.
+We always talk about particular people, leaders, great warriors, and fighters in war.
 But we don’t talk about Briseis.
 That’s what Pat Baker has done with it.
 She has taken Briseis and a group of women and focused on their stories.
-So the story is a war-political Greek myth retelling, and you must try it.
+So, the story is a war-political Greek myth retelling, and you must try it.

 Author: Pat Barker